Certain soaps and skin care products can worsen eczema. Soaps free of fragrances, dyes, and allergens are best for people with eczema.

 Read more to learn about the best soaps for eczema, which ones to avoid, and more.

 Many soaps contain ingredients that can irritate skin and worsen eczema.
-People with eczema may find their skin responds best to gentle skin care products that are free from fragrances, dyes, and other allergens.
+People with eczema may find their skin responds best to gentle skin care products that are free of fragrances, dyes, and other allergens.

 - Cetaphil PRO Gentle Body Wash